 - Kevin Dean Hatfield, Director of Academic, Residential, and Research Initiatives and Adjunct Assistant Professor of History, University of Oregon

-- Lucy Gubbins, Founding Chief Editor
+- Lucy Gubbins, Founding Editor-in-Chief

 - Drew Serres, Founding Editor